drug-design/course/docs/chapters/protein-structure.md

 #### Hydrogen Bonds in Secondary Structure Elements

-All the secondary structure elements are folded by linking the C=O and N-H groups of the backbone together by means of hydrogen bonds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/hydrogen-bonds-secondary-structure-elements-10020a4a'><i class='fa fa-play' aria-hidden='true'></i></button>All the secondary structure elements are folded by linking the C=O and N-H groups of the backbone together by means of hydrogen bonds.
 Experimental secondary structures are usually slightly distorted when compared to their ideal theoretical geometry, however the hydrogen bond pattern is still maintained.

 ![](https://media.drugdesign.org/course/protein-structure/8_1_2_0_1.png){: loading=lazy }
 ### The &alpha;-Helix

-The &alpha;-helix is the best known and most abundant form of local regular structures found in proteins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/alpha-helix-2876320f'><i class='fa fa-play' aria-hidden='true'></i></button>The &alpha;-helix is the best known and most abundant form of local regular structures found in proteins.
 In this structure the C=O and N-H groups of all the peptide units are hydrogen-bonded.
 The C=O hydrogen bond acceptors and their corresponding N-H donor groups are separated by four amino acids (i.e. Oi and Ni+4) in the polypeptide chain.

 ![](https://media.drugdesign.org/course/protein-structure/alpha_helix.gif){: loading=lazy }